 Have you ever heard the stereotype “women can’t drive” and wondered where the roots of this sexist belief lie?
 Well, let me walk you through it.

-Women were criticized for being too nervous or displaying poor decision-making and therefore being unable to navigate a car because they would ‘automatically’ endanger themselves and the unborn generation.
-This increased independence was also felt for some as undermining the position of men as protectors and providers of security for women, threatening the very social fabric society was based upon.
-Another aspect was the fear of women becoming sexually aroused from driving – how you ask? still pondering on the question to be honest – or experiencing a carefreeness that was restricted to the lifestyle of men.
+Women were criticised for being too nervous or displaying poor decision-making and therefore being unable to navigate a car because they would ‘automatically’ endanger themselves and the unborn generation.
+This increased independence was also felt by some as undermining the position of men as protectors and providers of security for women, threatening the very social fabric society was based upon.
+Another aspect was the fear of women becoming sexually aroused from driving – how you ask?
+Still pondering on the question, to be honest – or experiencing a carefreeness that was restricted to the lifestyle of men.
 This fear of women’s independence made its way into law-making where in Germany for example, women were only allowed to drive with the consent of their husbands until 1958.

 Moreover, it seems important to note that although what makes a good driver remains to be decided by the person passing judgement, statistically, data collection in the UK shows that women are less likely to be involved in accidents than men and are thus safer drivers.
 On the flip side, it was only in 2013 that the EU ruled out the opportunity for car insurance companies to offer women cheaper fees just based on their gender.

 Denying any person based on their gender the right to drive is denying them independence, agency, and equality.
 Being a good or bad driver should not be something measured by or attached to gender identity.
 Yet, stereotypes seem to die hard.